123wowow123/chronopin/README.md

 past, present and especially future events.

-With Chronopin, you can now Track and Pin anything on the interent To a Date
+With Chronopin, you can now Track and Pin anything on the internet To a Date

-and with it's Social Featues,
+and with it's Social Features,
-You and Other Like Minding people can colaborate to share your Thoughts and Feelings about the Event Throughout it's Lifecycle
+You and Other Like Minding people can collaborate to share your Thoughts and Feelings about the Event Throughout it's Lifecycle

 In a sense Chronopin will be able to harness wisdom of the crowd and Anyone can Equip Themselves with that Wisdom -